 - 1. Biostabilization and other bank stabilization measures should be located, designed, and constructed primarily to prevent damage to the existing primary structure. - 2.
 All new development should be located and designed to prevent or minimize the need for shoreline stabilization measures and flood protection works.
-New development requiring shoreline stabilization should be discouraged. - 3.
-Shoreline modifications are only allowed when and where there is a demonstrated necessity to support or protect an existing primary structure or legally existing shoreline use that is in danger of loss or substantial damage or are necessary for reconfiguration of the shoreline for mitigation or enhancement purposes. - 4.
+New development requiring shoreline stabilization shall be discouraged in areas where no preexisting shoreline stabilization is present. - 3.
+Shoreline modifications are only allowed for mitigation or enhancement purposes, or when and where there is a demonstrated necessity to support or protect an existing primary structure or legally existing shoreline use that is otherwise in danger of loss or substantial damage. - 4.
 Proposals for shoreline modifications should be designed to protect life and property without impacting shoreline resources. - 5.
-Shoreline modifications which are natural in appearance, compatible with ongoing shoreline processes, and provide flexibility for long term management such as protective berms or vegetative stabilization should be encouraged over structural means such as concrete bulkheads or extensive revetments, where feasible. - 6.
+Shoreline modifications that are natural in appearance, compatible with ongoing shoreline processes, and provide flexibility for long term management, such as protective berms or vegetative stabilization, should be encouraged over structural means such as concrete bulkheads or extensive revetments, where feasible. - 6.
 Structural solutions to reduce shoreline damage should be allowed only after it is demonstrated that nonstructural solutions would not be able to withstand the erosive forces of the current and waves. - 7.
 The design of bank stabilization or protection works should provide for the long-term, multipleuse of shoreline resources and public access to public shorelines. - 8.
 In the design of publicly financed or subsidized works, consideration should be given to providing pedestrian access to shorelines for low impact outdoor recreation. - 9.
 All flood protection measures should be placed landward of the natural flood boundary, including wetlands that are directly interrelated and inter-dependent with water bodies. - 10.
 If through construction and/or maintenance of shoreline modification developments, the loss of vegetation and wildlife habitat will occur, mitigation should be required.